13 Creation Myths in World History

 After Borr and Bestla mated Odin, the all father god in Norse mythology, was born.
 Envious of his grandfather Ymir, it is believed that Odin and his sibling killed Ymir.
 Odin then used the dismembered body of Ymir to create the world that we know.

 Each body part of Ymir produced a particular feature of nature.
-For example, an old Norse poem – the Poetic Edda – states that: The earth was created from Ymir’s flesh; the seas/oceans of the world came from Ymir’s sweat; from his bones emerged the mountains; from his hair came the trees and the greens of the world; and finally, from Ymir’s skull burst out the sky.
+For example, an old Norse collection of poems – the Poetic Edda – state that: The earth was created from Ymir’s flesh; the seas/oceans of the world came from Ymir’s sweat; from his bones emerged the mountains; from his hair came the trees and the greens of the world; and finally, from Ymir’s skull burst out the sky.
 The poem also states that the clouds we see today emerged from Ymir’s brains.
 So where did men come from?

-The myth goes on to say that Odin and the Norse gods fashion an item called Midgard from the eyebrows of Ymir.
-They then used the Midgard to create the first humans.
+The myth goes on to say that Odin and the Norse gods fashioned a realm called Midgard (Earth) from the eyebrows of Ymir.
+They then used the Midgard to create the first humans, Ask and Embla.

 Read More: 10 Most Famous Norse Gods and Goddesses